vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 # Unresolved questions

-The thrift support dual plaintext/SSL mode by default.
+Thrift supports dual plaintext/SSL mode by default.
 This enables plaintext client to communicate with SSL/TLS server in plaintext protocol.
 And it's unable to configure.

 # Future possibilities